parphyonov/Personal-Profile-Page/README.md

 1. Project expanded, additional page "Travel Map" added;
 2. Project expanded, an image with Saint Petersburg coat of arms added;
 3. Project expanded, CSS customized.

+#### Step 6
+1. Irrelevant => If you do not want to add an additional page then delete the experience link in the HTML.